Skip to content

 Flagship Partnership with Nanyang Technological University, Singapore

-In July 2024, TUM and Nanyang Technological University (NTU) in Singapore forged a groundbreaking partnership.
-The collaboration includes expanded exchange programs for undergraduates and doctoral candidates, with plans underway for a joint degree program.
-Together, the institutions aim to leverage their research strengths in key fields such as quantum technologies, sustainable agriculture, medicine, additive manufacturing, materials science, and the application of AI in science.
+The Technical University of Munich and Nanyang Technological University (NTU) in Singapore are linked by a forward-looking flagship partnership.
+Together, the two universities are expanding student and doctoral exchange and preparing joint study programs, while pooling their research strengths in key areas such as quantum technologies, sustainable agriculture, medicine, additive manufacturing, materials science, and the application of AI in science.

-The groundwork for this flagship partnership was laid back in 1997, when TUM and NTU signed their first cooperation agreement.
-Since then, both universities have been working closely together – in joint study programs with TUM Asia and numerous successful research projects with TUMCREATE.
-The new flagship partnership is intended to further strengthen and expand this successful cooperation.
+The foundation for this flagship partnership was laid as early as 1997, when TUM and NTU signed their first cooperation agreement.
+Since then, the two universities have built a close relationship through joint study programs with TUM Asia and numerous successful research initiatives with TUMCREATE.
+With the flagship partnership officially signed in July 2024, TUM and NTU aim to further strengthen their long-standing collaboration and expand it across disciplines.

 Partnership highlights